ChrisWhealy/wasm_sha3/docs/local_execution.md

 # Using NodeJS

-The `sha3` WebAssembly module is instantiated and managed by creating and instance of the `SHA3Sponge` class.
+The `sha3` WebAssembly module is instantiated and managed by creating an instance of the `SHA3Sponge` class.

 To see the usage of this class, take a look at the coding in `sha3sponge_demo.mjs`.